 To help you best estimate your time on the next marathon, there are several formulas, one of the best known of which is the Pete Riegel calculation method.
 This method is based on the empirical observation of a drop in performance, following fatigue, of around 6% when the distance of the course doubles.

-here is a website which will allow you to estimate your time on the basis of an updated Riegel formula (4 to 5% instead of 6%).
+Here's a very website which will allow you to estimate your time on the basis of an updated Riegel formula (4 to 5% instead of 6%).

 Of course adapt this estimated time with the many variables what are the weather, the difference in level, the world on the course and the traffic jams at the start and quite simply your state of form on D-Day